LauraLouu/cartosquad/Gallery/interactive/wm-nuclear.md

 ---
-title: Vaguely Rude Places
+title: What would happen if a nuclear bomb went off in your backyard?
-description: Most people are lucky enough to not have experienced the ugly face of war.
+description: Most people are lucky enough to not have experienced the ugly and destructive face of war.
 This map aims to spread awareness and demonstrate the extent of what was and is happening in hope to tackle the challenges of the world.
 location: Global
 author: Outrider
 authorLink: https://outrider.org/